JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    * [](install-teamcity-agent.md)
    * [](configure-agent-installation.md)

-4. Install any additional software that is required to run builds and the TeamCity agent itself: JDKs and JREs, SDKs, runtime frameworks, building tools such as Git and Docker, and so on.
+4. Install any additional software required to run build steps and the TeamCity agent itself: JDKs and JREs, SDKs, runtime frameworks, building tools such as Git and Docker, and so on.

-   > When using EC2-hosted agents, you occasionally need to update software installed on corresponding instances and re-build AMIs.
+   > When using EC2-hosted agents, you occasionally need to update software installed on corresponding instances and rebuild AMIs.
 Otherwise, outdated cloud agents that connect to your TeamCity server will instantly disconnect and spend some time upgrading their tools.
    >
    > To minimize the number of software that needs regular updates, consider opting for container orchestration solutions instead.
 This approach allows TeamCity to dynamically create pods that pull the [Agent Docker images](https://hub.docker.com/r/jetbrains/teamcity-agent/tags) with the latest building tools.
    >